saralozano21/Project_Surgery_Robotics/Documentation/LabSession3&4_SurgeryRobotic_Project_Improvements.md

 - PC module:
     - Add Servomotor torques reading
         - Modify the Python program to add numeric torque values in TKinter pop-up window
-        - Add a color code to indicate the torque level in the TKinter pop-up window
+        - Add a "buttom" with color code to indicate the torque level in the TKinter pop-up window
-    - Real time control of the UR5e robot arm:
+    - (Optional) Real time control of the UR5e robot arm:
         - Create a copy of the `InitSurgeryRobotic_simulation.rdk` file to `InitSurgeryRobotic_real.rdk` file.
 Implement the UR5e movements using Python based sockets program.
         - Modify the Python program to send the UR5e robot arm orientation commands according to the Endowrist tool orientation.